The Birth Doula Certification course

 Our Doula candidates must complete a 1,000-word essay on value of labor support, and 5 essays (of the same length) about books they have read from the reading list below.
 Three of these are mandatory, the other two are elective, meaning she can choose any two of the books listed.

-Required reading (must read all three)
+Required reading for the Birth Doula Certification (must read all three)

 1. Gentle Birth, Gentle Mothering : A Doctor’s Guide to Natural Childbirth and Gentle Early Parenting Choices (Paperback)–by M.D.
 Sarah J. Buckley [2009 Edition]